hiviah/kippo-telnet/README.md

 # Kippo

-Kippo is a medium interaction SSH honeypot designed to log brute force attacks and, most importantly, the entire shell interaction performed by the attacker.
+Kippo is a medium interaction SSH and Telnet honeypot designed to log brute force attacks and, most importantly, the entire shell interaction performed by the attacker.

 Kippo is inspired, but not based on [Kojoney](http://kojoney.sourceforge.net/).